 Only registered shareholders or duly appointed proxyholders are permitted to vote at the Meeting.
 Most shareholders of the Company are "non-registered" or "beneficial" shareholders because the shares they own are not registered in their names, but are instead registered in the name of the brokerage firm, bank or trust company through which they purchased the shares.
 More particularly, a person is not a registered shareholder in respect of shares which are held on behalf of that person (the "Beneficial Holder") but which are registered either: (a) in the name of an intermediary (an "Intermediary") that the Beneficial Holder deals with in respect of the shares (Intermediaries include, among others, banks, trust companies, securities dealers or brokers and trustees or administrators of self-administered RRSP's, RRIF's, RESP's and similar plans); or (b) in the name of a clearing agency (such as The Canadian Depository for Securities Limited ("CDS")) of which the Intermediary is a participant.
-In accordance with the requirements of NI 54-101 of the Canadian Securities Administrators, the Company has distributed copies of the Notice of Meeting, this Information Circular and the form of proxy (collectively, the "Meeting Materials") to the clearing agencies and Intermediaries for onward distribution to Beneficial Holders.
-The Company does not intend to pay for the clearing agencies and Intermediaries to deliver the Meeting Materials and Form 54-101F7 Request for Voting Instructions Made by Intermediary.
+The Company is relying on the notice-and-access delivery procedures set out in NI 54-101 to distribute copies of the Meeting Materials.
+See "Notice-and-Access" above.
+In accordance with the requirements of NI 54-101, the Company has distributed copies of the Notice Package to the clearing agencies and Intermediaries for onward distribution to Beneficial Holders.
+The Company does not intend to pay for the clearing agencies and Intermediaries to deliver the Notice Package.
 As a result, Beneficial Holders who have waived the right to receive meeting materials will not receive the Meeting Materials unless their clearing agency or Intermediary assumes the costs of delivery.

-Intermediaries are required to forward the Meeting Materials to Beneficial Holders unless a Beneficial Holder has waived the right to receive them.
-Very often, Intermediaries will use service companies to forward the Meeting Materials to Beneficial Holders.
-Generally, Beneficial Holders who have not waived the right to receive Meeting Materials will either:
+Intermediaries are required to forward the Notice Package to Beneficial Holders unless a Beneficial Holder has waived the right to receive them.
+Very often, Intermediaries will use service companies to forward the Notice Package to Beneficial Holders.
+Generally, Beneficial Holders who have not waived the right to receive the Notice Package will either: